-3.7 Sensitivity Analysis
+3.7 Sensitivity analysis

-Information gained in the course of the rating process is used to conduct sensitivity analyses with respect to key parameters of the cash flow model.
-This enables scenario-based stress tests by which the cash flow model, in the context of a particular rating scenario, is subjected to predetermined additional stress whose effect upon the serviceability of the structure is examined.
+We use information from the rating process to perform sensitivity analyses on key cash flow model parameters.
+This enables scenario-based stress testing, where the cash flow model, in the context of a particular rating scenario, is subjected to a predetermined additional stress, and the effect on the resilience of the structure is examined.
 Sensitivity analyses are used to study the extent to which the stability of the structure is subject to change due to variations in input parameters.
 This enables an assessment of the effects of uncertainty and risk related to the input parameters and the resulting changes in the rating indications of the issue.
-In addition to the stress factors affecting the rating relevant loss rate, the following parameters can be examined with respect to their influence on the serviceability and ultimate repayment of the covered bond tranches:
+Besides stress factors impacting the relevant loss rate, we can also examine other parameters for their influence on the resilience and final repayment of the covered bond tranches: